Loading…

 MAT 312 Business Statistics

-Through Dual-Credit ADVANTAGE™, this accelerated program option allows eligible College of Business students to take up to four selected graduate-level courses in place of selected undergraduate courses and provides the opportunity to be formally accepted into the M.S. in Management or MBA graduate program prior to completion of their bachelor’s degree.
+Through Dual-Credit ADVANTAGE™, this accelerated program option allows eligible College of Business students to take up to four selected graduate-level courses in place of selected undergraduate courses.
+It provides the opportunity to be formally accepted into the M.S. in Management or MBA graduate program prior to completion of their bachelor’s degree.

-In order to be eligible, students must have completed 75 undergraduate credits and obtained an overall GPA of 3.0 or better and have specific undergraduate courses remaining in their program.
+To be eligible, students must have completed 75 undergraduate credits, obtained an overall GPA of 3.0 or better, and have specific undergraduate courses remaining in their program.
 Please schedule an appointment with an Academic Advisor to learn if you are eligible to participate in this program and determine your concentration-specific course substitutions and requirements.

-Note: These graduate-level courses will fulfill requirements for both the undergraduate and graduate degree programs.
+Note: These graduate-level courses will fulfill undergraduate and graduate degree program requirements.
 Students are required to maintain a 3.0 in all graduate programs.

 This information applies to students who enter this degree program during the 2024-2025 Academic Year.
 If you entered this degree program before the Fall 2023 semester, please refer to the academic catalog for the year you began your degree program.